 Treating lactose intolerance

 People who are lactose intolerant can avoid dairy products or reduce the amount of dairy products they eat.
-They could also use milk substitutes, like soy milk or rice milk.
+They could also use milk substitutes, like soy milk or rice milk or buy lactose-free milk.

 Biotechnology solutions to lactose intolerance